Checkout SDK

 Best practices

-• Create sessions server-side and pass the checkoutSessionId and clientSecret to the frontend.
+• Create sessions server-side and pass the sessionId and clientSecret to the frontend.
 Never log the secret or include it in url's.

 • Treat the SDK as the UI/editor of state; your system remains the source of truth for amounts and charge/capture.

-• Subscribe to emitted events to update totals in real time and persist toggle state for a smooth UX
+• Subscribe using on during initialisation or checkout.on(...) after initialisation to update totals in real time and persist toggle state for a smooth UX.

-• CSP & network: allow the ekko iframe origin and any fonts/images used by appearance.
-Avoid blocking third-party iframes.
+• CSP & network: allow the ekko checkout app and CDN domains, plus any fonts/images used by appearance.

 Security